 - Employees and other persons concerned are informed of the regulations and measures taken

 - The instructions are implemented at management level in order to effectively implement and adapt the protective measures.

-On March 27, the Canton of Ticino has updated the measures to fight COVID-19, here the last Order.
+The Canton of Ticino has updated the measures to fight COVID-19, here the last Order.

-On March 25, the Federal Council adopted emergency ordinance on granting of credits with joint and several federal guarantees.
+The Federal Council adopted emergency ordinance on granting of credits with joint and several federal guarantees.
 During its extraordinary meeting on 25 March 2020, the Federal Council addressed the issue of liquidity assistance for SMEs, which should have rapid access to credit facilities to bridge liquidity shortfalls caused by the new coronavirus pandemic.
 Companies are advised to apply for the credit facilities at their main bank.
 Facilities will be secured by the Confederation.
 The corresponding ordinance enters into force on 26 March 2020, from which date credit applications can be submitted.

-A quick and straightforward process
+A quick and straightforward process;

 Affected companies can apply to their banks for bridging credit facilities representing a maximum of 10% of their annual turnover and no more than CHF 20 million.
 Certain minimum criteria must be met.
 In particular, the company must declare that it is suffering substantial reductions in turnover because of the COVID-19 pandemic.